 For nearly 21 years, I was grateful to share life with a snowy-white Bichon ball of fluff known as Sir Lancelot of Camelot.
 Nope — he couldn’t joust, and he never sat at the Round Table (though he did get a “No Sir” the few times he tried begging at our rectangular dining room table).
 We actually called him “Sparky” for short.
 Both names were bestowed upon him at a rescue for abused canines; and when I looked into that brave little face, I couldn’t argue.
 We brought Sparky home and got him groomed so that his fur practically gleamed.
 All except for the dog tear stains running down his cheeks, which made it look like he was valiantly weeping over some fickle Frenchie named Guinevere.

-Thanks to Sparky’s little round vanilla-white head, these chocolate-colored tears also made him look like a four-legged ice cream sundae.
+Thanks to Sparky’s little round vanilla-white head, these chocolate-colored dog tear stains also made him look like a four-legged ice cream sundae.
 Realizing that there was nothing remotely noble about this, I started to do some research.
 What I learned is that the medical term for this issue is actually “epiphoria.”
 Yeah, it sounds a lot like “euphoria,” but if you’ve ever seen a dog with epiphoria, you know the look resembles nothing approaching elation.
 “Epiphoria” actually means “watery eyes,” and in most dogs the condition creates an expression somewhere between chronically bummed out and weirdly hung over.

 In certain cases, epiphoria can also be the sign of some pretty sobering health issues.
 Animal ophthalmologist Dr. Noelle McNabb stresses that it’s truly a symptom, rather than an outright disease.
-Ordinarily, tears help lubricate the eyes and excess fluid drains away into the lacrimal (tear) ducts on either side of the nose.
+Ordinarily, dog tears help lubricate the eyes and excess fluid drains away into the lacrimal (tear) ducts on either side of the nose.
 Healthy ducts are shaped to drain the tears toward the back of the nose, down the throat.
 However, when those ducts aren’t functioning optimally, excess fluid drips down the face.
-This leads to dampness and staining.
+This leads to dampness and tear stains.

 So with Sparky, our first order of business was making sure these stains weren’t due to a pre-existing health condition.
 Turns out he was simply the teary type, and he teared up a LOT.
 This led me on a pseudo-quest for the Holy Grail of natural remedies that may actually help alleviate this unsightly staining issue.
 Ultimately, my strategy boiled down to two chronological phases: prevention and cleaning.